jedesah/rapture-io/doc/introduction.md

 This approach combines a lightweight syntax with compile-time parsing.
 When you write a `url` string-context literal, a macro is run at compile time which extracts the URL scheme from the string, finds the corresponding Scheme object, and invokes the `parse` method on the URL.
-This is how, in the example above, the compiler is able to proide accurate return types like `FileUrl` and `HttpUrl`, based only on the part of the URL before the `:`.
+This is how, in the example above, the compiler is able to provide accurate return types like `FileUrl` and `HttpUrl`, based only on the part of the URL before the `:`.